Sunday 11 August 2019, 09:00-18:00 ET (tentative)

 - A challenge in a research project

 The goal of the workshop is to provide a space where we can receive support and provide support.
 The workshop is intended for active CS education researchers.
-PhD students are encouraged to apply for the Doctoral Consortium.
+PhD students are instead encouraged to apply for the Doctoral Consortium, held on the same day as WIP.

 Applying for the WIP Workshop